Jacob-J-Nealy/FinacialTracker/README.md

 Shout out to Walter Donnellan (My Tutor) for sacrificing his lunch breaks and extra time to tutor me Shoutout Adam Jessie the Debug King for explaining complex topics we didn't learn yet in class

-- Thank you to [Mentor's Name] for continuous support and guidance.
-- A special thanks to all teammates for their dedication and teamwork.
+- A special thanks to all classmates for their dedication and teamwork.
+- #FullStackFryers
+- #SigmaData